 CYA reserves the right to cancel any course that fails to achieve minimum enrollment by April 1.
 Students are advised not to purchase non-refundable airline tickets before early April.

 60 contact hours

-Students who submit their application for admission with full payment postmarked on or before March 1, receive a reduction of $100.
+$100 per course for students who submit their application with full payment postmarked on or before March 1

 The course starts in Athens on Monday June 24 and ends in Athens on Saturday July 20.
 Transportation between Athens, Thessaloniki, Naxos and Crete as well as during day excursions is included in the course fee.Enrolled students will have access to detailed information prior to departure that will include directions to the Academic Center and other practical information about the course.
 CYA recommends the following websites for general information about Athens and Greece: http://www.athensguide.com/ and http://www.greektravel.com/.